Breaking Free: Creating transformative changes in policing for Minneapolis

 The College of Liberal Arts is hosting a series of roundtable discussions with community leaders that seeks to answer the question “What’s next for us to eliminate institutional and systemic racism in society in the wake of George Floyd’s death?”

 How can we create transformative change in Minneapolis in the wake of the killing of George Floyd?
-This panel will bring together community advocates, activists, and political leaders to discuss their visions for the future of policing.
+This panel brought together community advocates, activists, and political leaders to discuss their visions for the future of policing.

 Andrea Jenkins, Council Vice President, Minneapolis City Council

 Jamael Lundy, Public Safety and Criminal Justice Reform Committee Administrator, Minnesota House of Representatives

 Marquita Stephens, Director of Education Programs and Policy, Urban League Twin Cities

 Michelle Phelps, Associate Professor, Department of Sociology, University of Minnesota